vanhoangkha/Networking-fundamentals/Day09_Switch_Interfaces.md

 ---

-Giao diện RANGE
+Interface RANGE

-Unused Interfaces can pose a Bảo mật risk so it's a good idea to deactivate them.
+Unused Interfaces can pose a Security risk so it's a good idea to deactivate them.

 However, if you have 28+ interfaces not in use, do you have to do them one at a time?